 The heaviest track on “Snowfall on Judgment Day” packs a wallop both musically and lyrically.
 If “Unformed” is about dread, this track discusses regret on an extremely personal basis.

 “The world keeps spinning ever-on/ And dark hair turns to gray/ The ticking clock cannot be stopped/ And so goes another day”.
 Our lives are ever counting down, down, down to the end.
 We will all die.
 But we make so many decisions, some that are life-changing.
 Some of them are unwise and foolish.
-We only have so much time to be the person we should/want to/need to be.
+We only have so much time to be the person we should or want or need to be.
 Why waste so much time?
 Precious time.

 We are but dust.
 Sand.
 We can’t go back and change our wrongs and mistakes: Time is ever dwindling before our eyes.
 We all get one chance and one time to shine.
 Redemption here writes about feeling utter regret for one’s past: This regret cripples him, hollows his insides, and causes a scar on his self-confidence.
 It doesn’t have to be this way, though.
 Wisdom and clarity trump good intentions and meaningless words.
 What a crazy world in which we live!
 What will you do with your time?